zenweasel/django-extensions/README.rst

 ===========================

 This fork changes the way the IPython shell is loaded to be able to add additional configuration and startup logic to the Django shell.
+It loads the users IPython configuration (from ~/.config/ipython/profile_default) and allows to define a startup file, which can come in handy to add additional, django-project-specific functions and variables.

-Also a sample IPython configuration is provided which adds the current development stage from settings.py to the IPython prompt.
+A sample IPython configuration is provided which adds the current development stage from settings.py to the IPython prompt.

+I modified django_extensions/management/commands/shell_plus.py and django_extensions/management/shells.py.

+To load a file on start of the Django shell, you have to tell Django shell the path to your startup file via the environment variable PYTHONSTARTUP.
+The django-shell will automatically import all functions and variables from this startup script.

 Getting Started
 ===============